 The following table provides jumper configurations to select the optimal (minimal allowed) pullup resistance according to the number of devices and the VCC voltage level.
-Table provides configuration for single line (LDA or LCL), another line has the same configuration.
+The table provides configuration for a single line (LDA or LCL), another line has the same configuration.

 |Number of devices||Jumpers soldered||Resistance, Ohm|

 |VCC=10V, 380 Ohm. min.|

 |Dimensions||11.5mm x 27.5mm|